-Your real estate agent can pull listings for homes that match your budget and needs.
+Your real estate agent can find homes for sale that match your budget and needs.
 And as you tour properties, you can see what you like and what you don’t — and adjust your specifications and expectations accordingly.

 The Finish Line

-When you first started wondering how to buy a house in a year, this moment may have seemed like it was never going to arrive.
+When you first started wondering how to buy a house in a year, this moment may have seemed a long way off.
 Now, when you find a home you want to buy, you’re ready to make a deal.

-To buy a home, you’ll need to put in an offer.
-This document outlines how much you are offering to pay for the property, and sets contingencies or conditions for the sale.
-If the seller accepts, you both will negotiate and sign a sales agreement based on the offer.
+Before you can buy a home, you’ll need to put in an offer to the seller.
+This is done with an offer letter, which outlines how much you want to pay for the property and sets contingencies for the sale.
+If the seller accepts, you both will negotiate and sign a purchase and sale agreement based on that offer.

 Learn about the home inspection process